Robert Fludd

 Robert Fludd, also known as Robertus de Fluctibus (17 January 1574 – 8 September 1637), was a prominent English Paracelsian physician with both scientific and occult interests.
-He is remembered as an astrologer, mathematician, cosmologist, Qabalist and Rosicrucian.
+He is remembered as an astrologer, mathematician, cosmologist, Qabalist, and Rosicrucian.

 Fludd is best known for his compilations in occult philosophy.
 He had a celebrated exchange of views with Johannes Kepler concerning the scientific and hermetic approaches to knowledge.

 Early life

-He was born at Milgate House, Bearsted, Kent, not too long before 17 January 1573/4.
+He was born at Milgate House, Bearsted, Kent, on 17 January 1573/4.
 He was the son of Sir Thomas Fludd, a high-ranking governmental official (Queen Elizabeth I's treasurer for war in Europe), and Member of Parliament.
 His mother was Elizabeth Andrews Fludd.
 A collage of 12 Coats of Arms of Fludd ancestors are shown in the painting above his right shoulder.
 His paternal arms goes back to Rhirid Flaidd whose name originates from Welsh meaning bloody or red wolf.

 Education

 He entered St John's College, Oxford as a commoner in 1591, graduating with a B.A. in 1597 and an M.A. in 1598.
 St John's College, Oxford was one of the few in England with any provision for Fellowship (medicine); William Huffman suggests that the presence of a Medical Fellow at St John's College, Oxford influenced Fludd's interest in studying medicine.
 During Fludd's time at St John's College, the Medical Fellow in residence was Matthew Gwinne; Gwinne had previously produced a tract indicating that, while he practiced Galenic medicine, he was also familiar with the main Paracelsian medical work.
 Fludd may have encountered Gwinne, or his writing, during his time at Oxford, providing an additional influence for his later medical philosophy and practice.